ads91/riskengine/README.md

 ## What is it?

-An online back-end application for pricing financial instruments.
-The instruments are respresented as a JSON file and return a JSON with the calculated price.
+An online pricing engine for financial instruments.
+Instruments are respresented as a JSON file and return a JSON with the calculated price.

 ## Usage

+...

 ## Supported instruments

 Below outlines the different financial instruments that are supported by the risk engine.
-Multiple instruments, different types, multiple of the same type or a mixture of these is supported.
-The only requirement is that the top-level key for each instrument configuration is unique.
-The following JSON is a completely valid pricing request:
+Multiple instruments, different types, multiple of the same type or a combination of these is supported.
+The only requirement is that the top-level key for each instrument configuration is unique within the request.

+For each instrument type, it has an associated args key in its configuration, this specifies the model parameters required to price the given type of instrument.

+The following JSON is a an example of a valid pricing request, consisting of two instrument configurations for instrument type "INSTRUMENT_A" and one instrument configuration for instrument type "INSTRUMENT_B", both of which are hypothetical instrument types.

 ```json
 {